How to Get Rid of Ant Hills in West Palm Beach

 Not every ant species builds ant mounds.
 In Florida, the primary ants that build ant hills are big headed ants and red imported fire ants.

-Big headed ants are an invasive species that can populate into super colonies, which can grow to over a million ants!
+Big headed ants are invasive ants that can populate into super colonies, which can grow to over a million ants!
 It's common for big headed ant super-colonies to spread across multiple properties.
 Bigheaded ants will commonly build mounds near their nest openings.

-Red imported fire ants are non-native ants commonly found in Florida.
+Red imported fire ants are invasive ants commonly found in Florida.
 They are originally from South America, and are found in many other countries including Australia, Hong Kong, Malaysia, and New Zealand.

 Unlike big-headed ants, red imported fire ants are aggressive ants that bite and sting.
 So not only are they a disruption to the aesthetic in your yard, they can also cause a lot of discomfort!